alwaysblank/banner/README.md

 Something's deprecated!
 The solution is to use a version of yarn newer than 1.10.0.

+### PhpStorm Syntax Highlighting

+By default, PhpStorm doesn't offer any syntax highlighting for Liquid templates (and in fact if they are `.html` files it will complain about bad formatting) out of the box.
+Fortunately, it has support for Twig templates, which appear to be identical.

+To enable Liquid syntax highlighting for templates, you'll need to do the following:

+1. Rename any templates with a `.html` extension to `.liquid`.
+2. Go to *Settings > Editor > File Types*, find the "Twig" file type, and add `*.liquid` to the list of file types it uses.
+Keep in mind that this also means you would need to rename and `include` or similar tags:
+`{%- include head.html -%}` => `{%- include head.liquid -%}`

+**Note:** This only applies to using Liquid tags in HTML templates; I don't believe this package would support the use of Liquid tags in CSS or JS files.

 ## Notes

 ### Cache-busting and Hashes